bluesky/databroker/docs/source/explanations/v2-transition.rst

 API version Interface Implementation Who should use it?
 =========== ========= ============== ==========================
-v2          New       New            All new users v1          Original  New            Users supporting old code using the original interface v0          Original  Original       As an emergency fallback if case of bugs in v1/v2
+v2          New       New            All new users v1          Original  New            Users with old scripts that use original interface v0          Original  Original       Users who hit bugs in v1/v2 and need a fallback
 =========== ========= ============== ==========================

 Which one should I use?